Skip to main content

 The biggest advantage of mineral carbonation over other sequestration methods is that the carbon cannot escape back to the atmosphere and can be stored for millions of years – no liability or ongoing monitoring.

-The Carbozorb and Weora permit areas in NSW and NZ contain large areas of magnesium and iron rich ultramafic rocks which are well suited for Mineral Carbonation.
-The dunite rock in the Weora permit areas have the highest magnesium concentration of any ultramafic rocks in the world.
+The Carbozorb and Weora permit areas in NSW and NZ contain large areas of magnesium and iron rich ultramafic rocks and serpentinite which are well suited for Mineral Carbonation.
+The dunite rock in the Weora permit areas have the highest magnesium concentration of any known ultramafic rocks in the world.

 Methods